 Yes, it was before the days that I saw the light and went to the country side of music.
 Unfortunately my "clever" announcing has not gotten better.

-The field days have brought me such awesome memories and this year it'll take on a different one.
-One of the memories that I have is playing bingo and maybe you're saying really BINGO at the field days.
+The field days have brought me such awesome memories and one of the memories is playing bingo and maybe you're saying really BINGO at the field days.

 To find out more about the Field Days and the Volunteer Fire Department, go here.
-Apparently you can go home again and I look forward to seeing the fireworks with my family on Friday night.
-I hope to see you and we'll miss you this year Mary.
+Apparently you can go home again and I look forward to seeing the fireworks with Tara on Friday night.

 Happy 50th anniversary to the Warren Township Firemen's Field Days.